 This plan had the added advantages of providing every student with the chance to take a college admissions test and, ideally, encouraging students who might not have otherwise considered college to apply.

-Colorado and Illinois were followed by Kentucky, Wyoming, and Michigan (which is switching to the SAT this year) in 2007 and then North Dakota and Tennessee in 2009.
-Since then, the number of states using the ACT as a statewide assessment has almost tripled, and the SAT has created an equivalent, though less successful, program called SAT School Day.
+Colorado and Illinois were followed by Kentucky, Wyoming, and Michigan (which switched to the SAT in 2016) in 2007 and then North Dakota and Tennessee in 2009.
+Since then, the number of states using the ACT as a statewide assessment has almost doubled, and the SAT has created an equivalent program called SAT School Day.
 The spread of the ACT as a state assessment has helped it surpass the SAT as the most popular college admissions test in the US.

 Which States Require the ACT?